 Paul writes, “For you did not receive a spirit of slavery to fall back into fear, but you have received a spirit of adoption.
 When we cry, ‘Abba!
 Father!’ it is that very Spirit bearing witness with our spirit that we are children of God, and if children, then heirs, heirs of God and joint heirs with Christ” (vv 15-17a).

 Your share in the inheritance is the same as Christ’s – it is the Kingdom of God.
 Your place in God’s kingdom is as a beloved child of God.
 You have been adopted.
 You belong.
 And all this is because of God’s Spirit, living in you, through your faith in Jesus Christ.
-“For Paul Christians do not become God’s inheritance independently of Christ; that privilege becomes theirs only as a consequence of their belonging to Christ; … as Son of God … his status as son and heir becomes one which can be shared by those who identify with him.”
+“For Paul Christians do not become God’s inheritance independently of Christ; that privilege becomes [ours] only as a consequence of [our] belonging to Christ; … as Son of God … his status as son and heir becomes one which can be shared by [all] who identify with him.”

 You belong, not only to God, but to God’s whole family.
 This is not an individual undertaking, and it isn’t something you do by your own strength or will: “every verb Paul uses in 8:12-17 (to refer to his audience) is plural.”
 Every time he says “you” he is saying “all of you.”
 We are all part of this family: brothers and sisters with Christ together, through the Spirit of adoption.

 And because we are joint heirs with Christ, we inherit an equal share with Christ of eternal life and glory, just as we inherit our share of his suffering.
 What does Paul mean by this?
 It goes back to what he wrote at the beginning of this passage.
 Our suffering is tied up in the tension between living in our mortal bodies and yearning for our heavenly home.